Dominic192939/OurProject/README.md

 Its a good opportunity to connect people, but what if this person didn't like you or maybe you don't have the same interresting.

 ## Planning
-We want to use a app.
+We want to use a app application.
+The Frontend should be design with HTML and CSS.
+For the backend we want to use C#, because we are learing right now C# in the Programming lesson.

 We need:
-1. Frontend
+1. Frontend (HTML, CSS)
-2. Backend
+2. Backend (C#)

 ### Project team
 Our development team: